gsbdarc/rf_bootcamp_2024/docs/day4/1_jupyterhub.md

 ![](../assets/images/launch-hub.png)

  **IMPORTANT:** JupyterHub instances on each `yen` server are INDEPENDENT of each other!
-If you launch a server on `yen3`, it will only use resources available on `yen3`."
+If you launch a server on `yen3`, it will only use resources available on `yen3`.

-**WARNING:** JupyterHub does not work well on Safari - we recommend using a different browser."
+**WARNING:** JupyterHub does not work well on Safari - we recommend using a different browser.

 ## Features of JupyterHub